LazyRen/LazyRen.github.io/_posts/devlog/blog/2022-01-09-decorate-codeblock-scrollbar.md

   path: /assets/img/2022-01-09/scrollbar.gif
 ---

-Default scrollbar shown for codeblock in the Hydejack theme is clunky.<br>
+The default scrollbar shown for code block in the Hydejack theme is clunky.<br>
-Let's change it to fancier version like above.
+Let's change it to a fancier version like above.
 It's plain simple.

 ![Default Scrollbar](/assets/img/2022-01-09/default_scrollbar.png)